\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Abstract

 \section{Abstract}

 We call a continuous self-map that reveals itself through a discrete set of point-value pairs a \emph{sampled dynamical system}.
-Capturing the available information with chain maps on Delaunay complexes, we use persistent homology to quantify the evidence of recurrent behavior, and to recover the eigenspaces of the endomorphism on homology induced by the self-map.
-The chain maps are constructed using discrete Morse theory for \v{C}ech and Delaunay complexes, representing the requisite discrete gradient field implicitly in order to get fast algorithms.
+Capturing the available information with chain maps on Delaunay complexes, we use persistent homology to quantify the evidence of recurrent behavior.
+We establish a sampling theorem to recover the eigenspaces of the endomorphism on homology induced by the self-map.
+Using a combinatorial gradient flow arising from the discrete Morse theory for \v{C}ech and Delaunay complexes, we construct a chain map to transform the problem from the natural but expensive \v Cech complexes to the computationally efficient Delaunay triangulations.
+The fast chain map algorithm has applications beyond dynamical systems.